-Of the 22 public comments received as a result of the initial public scoping meeting, most concerned an interest in hike and bike trails, improved facilities and roads, more recreational opportunities, and water quality.
-The land classifications presented in the Plan were formulated based on these comments, first-hand experience and professional training of USACE Conchas Lake Project staff, Operations Division Staff and Regional Planning and Environmental Center (RPEC) staff assigned to the Master Plan PDT, as well as proven best management practices.
+Of the 22 public comments received as a result of the initial public scoping meeting and the 2 comments received during the draft release public comment period, most concerned an interest in hike and bike trails, improved facilities and roads, restoration of the historic facilities, more recreational opportunities, and water quality.
+The land classifications presented in the Plan were formulated based on these comments, first-hand experience, and professional training of USACE Conchas Lake Project staff, Operations Division Staff and Regional Planning and Environmental Center (RPEC) staff assigned to the Master Plan PDT, as well as proven best management practices.
 There were 600 acres reclassified or updated to the new land classifications.
 All changes reflect historic and projected public use and new USACE guidance from ER 1130-2-550 and EP 1130-2-550.
 A summary of acreage changes from prior land classifications to the current classifications is provided in Table 8.1, and key decision points in the reclassification of project lands are presented in Table 8.2.